Medformatik/CrossDrop/README.md

-**Crossdrop** is a partial implementation of [Google's Nearby Share](https://blog.google/products/android/nearby-share/) in Flutter for macOS, iOS and Linux.
+**CrossDrop** is a partial implementation of [Google's Nearby Share](https://blog.google/products/android/nearby-share/) in Flutter for macOS, iOS and Linux.

-Crossdrop is based on [NearDrop](https://github.com/grishka/NearDrop), a Swift implementation of Nearby Share for macOS.
+CrossDrop is based on [NearDrop](https://github.com/grishka/NearDrop), a Swift implementation of Nearby Share for macOS.

 This is a work in progress.
 It is not yet feature-complete, and it is not yet stable.
 It is not yet ready for production use.